 In July 1995, the Company entered into an interest rate swap agreement (the "Swap") beginning at the maturity of the Mortgage Debt fixing LIBOR on the refinancing of the Mortgage Debt at 6.4% for the period 1998 through 2003.
 The cost of the Swap consisted only of legal costs which were deemed immaterial.
 In the event that the Company does not refinance the Mortgage Debt, the risk associated with the Swap is that the Company would be obligated to perform its obligations under the terms of the Swap or would have to pay to terminate the Swap.
 In either event, the impact of such transaction would be reflected in the Company's statement of operations.
 The value of the Swap is impacted by changes in the market rate of interest.
-Had the Swap been entered into on December 31, 1996, the applicable LIBOR swap rate would have been 6.6%.
-Each 0.01% increase or decrease in the applicable swap rate for the Swap increases or decreases the value of the Swap entered into by the Company versus its current value by approximately \$40,000.
+Had the Swap been entered into on December 31, 1996, the applicable LIBOR swap rate for the Swap increases or decreases the value of the Swap entered into by the Company versus its current value by approximately \$40,000.